-The inaugural Sozosei Summit on decriminalizing mental illness was a three-day event in December 2020.
+The inaugural Sozosei Summit to Decriminalize Mental Illness was a three-day event in December 2020.
 We were honored to have more than 200 multi-disciplinary stakeholders-including advocates, people with lived experience, policy makers, academics, philanthropic leaders, and other experts on mental health and criminal justice— share knowledge and perspectives focused on creating a future where mental illness is not treated as a crime in the United States.

 Summit participants universally agreed on the need for better access to integrated healthcare where evidence-based treatment for mental illness is on par with other forms of illnesses.
 They also aligned on five priority mandates as critical first steps toward the goal of decriminalizing mental illness in the U.S. criminal justice system: